moonstar-x/server-setup/docs/services/media/media-acquisition.md

 [Radarr](https://radarr.video/) is an RSS downloader focused on movies.
 There is no official docker image for *Radarr*, however we'll use one from **LinuxServer** on [Docker Hub](https://hub.docker.com/r/linuxserver/radarr).

-[Jackett](https://github.com/Jackett/Jackett) is a torrent indexer that standardizes the shape of the data from multiple indexers to make it possible to use originally unsupported indexers on services like *Sonarr*.
-There is no official docker image for *Jackett*, however we'll use one from **LinuxServer** on [Docker Hub](https://hub.docker.com/r/linuxserver/jackett/).

 [Ombi](https://ombi.io/) is a media request tracker, useful for when you share a Plex server or similar with family and friends.
 There is no official docker image for *Ombi*, however we'll use one from **LinuxServer** on [Docker Hub](https://hub.docker.com/r/linuxserver/ombi).

 ## Pre-Installation